-Collectible Firefighting & Rescue Helmets
+How to Choose Collectible Firefighting and Rescue Helmets

 Fire helmets were adopted in the mid-1700s.
 Materials and styles changed over time.
-Many helmets have figures of birds, snakes, and other animals, or shields on them.
+Many helmets have figures of birds, snakes, other animals, or shields on them.
 The decorations on a fire helmet may indicate the fire brigade, town, or community, and perhaps the state flower or symbol.

 - Emblems or embellishments: Some fire helmets were decorated by the wearer.
 Some were decorated at the time of production.
 A wide range of stickers, shields, badges, or animals can be found.
 Some even had gold, silver, or jewels.

 - Parade helmets: Parade fire helmets were ornate and are often only available for collectible purposes.
 Those in good condition are a rare and valuable treasure because they were designed to be used only once.

 - Special presentation helmets: These were given for retirement or promotions.
 They may have dates, names, locations, or other unique information inscribed on them.

 - Assorted colors: Different colors of a fire helmet denote a specific rank.
 The main colors used are black, yellow, red, white, or brown.

 - Best-selling options: You can also look at the best-selling options to see what is popular and what sells well.
 This can be a great way to help you decide what you want.